Technology and Sustainability

 E-waste.
 While ITS recycles much of its obsolete and broken hardware, some items cannot be recycled.
 In such cases, this electronic waste, or e-waste, is properly disposed of to ensure that it does not contaminate our water supplies, soil, or air.
 ITS currently has two full-time staff members certified in the proper handling of e-waste.
 BC is unable to accept personal computers and other hardware for disposal.
 Many computer manufacturers, electronics retail stores, and municipal waste departments accept e-waste for a small fee.

 Power Management.
 ITS works with faculty and staff to find optimal power settings for desktop and laptop computers.
-By better understanding end users' computer needs, we reduce the amount of energy each computer uses.
+By better understanding end users' needs, we can reduce the amount of energy each computer uses.

 Virtualization.
 In recent years, ITS has implemented virtualization, which allows us to run multiple servers on a single system.
 This has allowed us to reduce the number of systems we have.
-Through virtualization we have reduced the amount of energy each server uses by almost 40%.
+Through virtualization, we have reduced the amount of energy each server uses by almost 40%.
 While the number of servers in recent years has increased, the energy used by ITS servers has actually declined.

 Other Sustainability Resources